embl-cba/imagej-courses/imagej-practical.md

 	- Subtract a **mean** filtered version of the image from the original
 	- Subtract a **median** filtered version of the image from the original
 	- Subtract a morphological **opening** of the image from the original (i.e. do a **top-hat** filter)
-	- Use ImageJ's inbuild "Subtract background" method
+	- Use "Subtract background" method
 - After local background subtraction, segment the objectis with a global intensity threshold and connected component analysis
 - Fiji commands:
 	- [Process > Filters > Mean]